-Concerning the storage of imaging data, both the Canon R6 and the K-1 II write their files to SDXC cards.
+Concerning the storage of imaging data, both the R6 and the K-1 II write their files to SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
-The Canon R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the K-1 II can use UHS-I cards (up to 104 MB/s).
+The R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the K-1 II can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Pentax K-1 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Studio photographers will appreciate that the Pentax K-1 II (unlike the Canon R6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.
+Studio photographers will appreciate that the Pentax K-1 II (unlike the R6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the R6 and the K-1 II are recent models that are part of the current product line-up.
 The K-1 II replaced the earlier Pentax K-1, while the R6 does not have a direct predecessor.
 Further information on the features and operation of the R6 and K-1 II can be found, respectively, in the Canon R6 Manual (free pdf) or the online Pentax K-1 II Manual.